uber/cadence-java-client/README.md

 ## Activity Implementation

 Activity implementation is just an implementation of an activity interface.
 A single instance of the activities implementation is shared across multiple simultaneous activity invocations.
-So the activity implementation code should be *thread safe*.
+So the activity implementation code must be *thread safe*.

 The values passed to activities through invocation parameters or returned through a result value are recorded in the execution history.
-The entire execution history is transferred from the Cadence service to workflow workers with every event that the workflow logic needs to process.
+The entire execution history is transferred from the Cadence service to workflow workers when a workflow state needs to recover.
 A large execution history can thus adversely impact the performance of your workflow.
 Therefore be mindful of the amount of data you transfer via activity invocation parameters or return values.
 Other than that no additional limitations exist on activity implementations.